Ujwala89/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 			fBodyGyroMag
 			fBodyGyroJerkMag

-##The extracted data for this assignment includes mean and standard deviation variables estimated from these signals.
+### The data extracted for this assignment includes mean and standard deviation variables estimated from these signals.
 The data dictionary below explains the data included in the final "summary_data" submitted for final evaluation.

-##												DATA DICTIONARY - Samsung Galaxy S smartphone accelerometers data
+##DATA DICTIONARY - Samsung Galaxy S smartphone accelerometers data

 1. activityname
-		Name of the activity uniquely represented ny activityid
+		Name of the activity subject was performing during experiment, uniquely represented by activityid
 			1. WALKING
 			2. WALKING_UPSTAIRS
 			3. WALKING_DOWNSTAIRS
 			4. SITTING